-As a service to members, the QLS Ethics Centre offers Non-Binding Ethics Rulings on disputes between Australian legal practitioners (at least one of whom is a QLS member), or their practices, over ethical matters.
+As a service to members, the QLS Ethics and Practice Centre (Centre) offers Non-Binding Ethics Rulings (NBER) on disputes between Australian legal practitioners (at least one of whom is a QLS member), or their practices, over ethical matters.

-To assist legal practitioners on matters of an ethical nature, the QLS Ethics Committee may, upon request, provide a Non-Binding Ethics Ruling.
+To assist legal practitioners on matters of an ethical nature, the QLS Ethics Advisory Committee (Committee) may, upon request, provide a Non-Binding Ethics Ruling.

-A Non-Binding Ethics Ruling is to provide guidance to practitioners where there is a dispute between two Australian legal practitioners (at least one of whom is a QLS member), or their respective law practices, regarding an ethical issue.
-The process is not intended to replace guidance that may already be available to individual practitioners through the QLS Ethics Centre or through QLS Senior Counsellors.
+A NBER is to provide guidance to practitioners where there is a dispute between two Australian legal practitioners (at least one of whom is a QLS member), or their respective law practices, regarding an ethical issue.
+The process is not intended to replace guidance that may already be available to individual practitioners through the Centre or through QLS Senior Counsellors.
 Nor is it intended to provide rulings on ethical disputes between legal practitioners and their clients.
-The QLS Ethics Committee is not a Court or Tribunal.
+The Committee is not a Court or Tribunal.
 Therefore, it is unable to provide binding rulings or determine questions of fact.
 Further, it is unable to provide legal advice.
 Rather, its role is to provide non-binding rulings in disputes between legal practitioners or legal practices on ethical questions.

-- determine whether the matter is appropriate to be referred to the QLS Ethics Committee for a Non-Binding Ethics Ruling; and
+Upon receipt of a request for a NBER, the Centre will determine whether the matter is appropriate to be referred to the Committee.

 - an agreed statement of facts; a statement as to what (if any) factual matters are in dispute, and what each party contends are those matters;